voyagermesh/voyager/README.md

 2. Deploy voyager to kubernetes.

 ## Running voyager alongside with other ingress controller
-voyager can be configured to handle default kubernetes ingress or only ingress.appscode.com. voyager can also be run along side with other controllers.
+Voyager can be configured to handle default kubernetes ingress or only ingress.appscode.com. voyager can also be run along side with other controllers.

 ```sh